In the will of the Lord, we will hold our 47th annual Family Conference as follows:

 Br.
 Jerry George Matthew, Bengaluru, Karnataka, India – Jerry is an itinerant Bible teacher, mentor, and educational consultant.
 He and his family fellowship at Bethesda Assembly Bangalore, where he serves as one of the elders.
 He was commended for the ministry from Bethesda in January 2024.

 Jerry completed his PhD in Human Anatomy from Manipal University and taught medical students for about 12 years in Manipal.
-In June 2011, he was called by the Lord to move to Bangalore to take up the post of Principal at Clarence High School in Richards town, Bangalore, till December 2023.
+In June 2011, the Lord called him to move to Bangalore to take up the post of Principal at Clarence High School in Richards Town, Bangalore, until December 2023.

-His wife, Blessy, is a professional freelance counsellor.
+His wife, Blessy, is a professional freelance counselor.
 They have a daughter, Abigail, who is completing 2nd PUC at Mount Carmel PU College.

 Br.
 Enrique “Henry” Sardiña, Satellite Beach, FL – Enrique was born in Havana, Cuba, in 1953, and came to the US to escape the horrors of Communism following Fidel Castro’s takeover of the nation.